The SafetyPro Podcast

 What is a Cognitive Interview Technique?

 A cognitive interview technique is a method of questioning designed to encourage interviewees to provide as much detail as possible about an incident.
-It's called "cognitive" because it focuses on people's mental processes to remember events.
-It is based on the idea that memory is constructive; our memories are not perfect representations of what happened but a reconstruction of what we think we experienced.
+It's called "cognitive" because it focuses on people's mental processes for remembering events.
+It is based on the idea that memory is constructive; our memories are not perfect representations of what happened but reconstructions of what we think we experienced.

 There are several benefits to using a cognitive interview technique for workplace incidents: